California Gurls: Covers and media usage

-The German cover band The Baseballs covered the song.
-It is included on their album Strings 'n' Stripes.
-The Hub has released a promo for the animated series My Little Pony: Friendship Is Magic.
-Entitled "Equestria Girls", it is set to the song's melody, with a new set of lyrics written specifically for the show and sung by Shannon Chan-Kent from the perspective of the character Pinkie Pie.
+The Hub released a promo for the animated series My Little Pony: Friendship Is Magic, titled "Equestria Girls", set to the song's melody, with a new set of lyrics written specifically for the show and performed by Shannon Chan-Kent from the perspective of the character Pinkie Pie.

 A video clip of Cebu Pacific flight attendants performing a pre-flight safety demonstration as a dance routine to this song ended up as a viral YouTube video clip, attracting comment.
-In 2011, Ariana Grande recorded a video of her remixing the song with Kesha's "Tik Tok".
+In 2011, Ariana Grande recorded a video of herself remixing the song with Kesha's "Tik Tok".

-"California Gurls" appears in the 2011 video game Just Dance 3, alongside fellow album tracks "E.T." and "Teenage Dream".